flexera-public/policy_engine_training/19_go_template/README.md

 This new datasource will gather all of the metadata for the policy template as it executes.
 The "policy_id" reserved word will contain the id of the applied policy itself.

 Note the lack of a `result` block.
 When there is no `result` block, the policy engine will simply assume the response is in JSON and parse the JSON as-is.
+You can view the structure of the JSON produced by this API request in the [Flexera Policy API Documentation](https://reference.rightscale.com/governance-policies/#/AppliedPolicy/AppliedPolicy_show).

 ## Step 3: Modify Summary